wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/installation-assistant.rst

 .. note::

-   It is highly recommended to change the default Wazuh API passwords.
+   It is recommended to change the default Wazuh API passwords.
 See the :doc:`Securing the Wazuh API </user-manual/api/securing-api>` section.

 Next steps